philippinespire/pire_ssl_data_processing/gerres_oyena/README.md

 Reran w/
 bash /home/jwhal002/shotgun_PIRE/pire_fq_gz_processing/runFQSCRN_6.bash . fq_fp1_clmparray_fp2_fqscrn 4
-2 .out files ended quickly, the others have been running for ~20 min
+2 .out files ended quickly, the others have been running for ~20 min Only worked for 1 file

+#9/13/21
+reran from gerres_oyena/ using: bash /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/runFQSCRN_6.bash fq_fp1_clmparray_fp2 fq_fp1_clmparray_fp2_fqscrn 4
+The bash script when run from my directory (jwhal002) references the sbatch script from e1garcia, so an issue was created when finding the input directory and the input files.
+The 4 output files are currently running.
+Previous slurm-fqscrn.#####.#.out files were deleted.